Admissions for September 2021:

 In September 2019, we opened our new school with our first Reception intake of children.
 Currently, there are still a few places remaining!

-In September 2020, we will admit children in to our next Reception class, whilst still having places available for Year 1 children moving to the area.
+In September 2020, we welcomed children in to our next Reception class, whilst still having places available for Year 1 children moving to the area.

 If you would like to apply for a place mid-year, please contact us and we will guide you through the process.